 It is one of the most commonly found ant species in Pennsylvania and can be found in urban and rural settings.

-The Hairy, Big-headed Ant is usually found living in colonies with multiple queens and workers.
+The Hairy, Big-headed Ant usually lives in colonies with multiple queens and workers.
 They feed on dead insects, sweets, and other organic matter.

 They are known for their ability to build large mounds reaching up to 12 inches in height.

-The Hairy, Big-headed Ant is an important ant species as they help control other pest populations.
+The Hairy, Big-headed Ant is an important ant species that helps control other pest populations.

-They also help increase soil fertility as they break down dead organic material into smaller pieces, making it easier for plants to absorb nutrients from the soil.
+They also help increase soil fertility by breaking down dead organic material into smaller pieces, making it easier for plants to absorb nutrients from the soil.

 Despite their importance, the Hairy Big-headed Ant can become a nuisance if they enter your home.

-If you find a colony living in your home, it’s best to call a professional exterminator for help in getting rid of them.
+If you find a colony living in your home, it’s best to call a professional exterminator to help remove them.

 18. Pennsylvania Hunter Ant